 Situated less than a kilometre east of the Dawson River, Baralaba's development began with the Dawson River Anthracite Prospecting Company taking up coal prospecting areas in 1901.
 Serious mining began in about 1916 with a State coal mine, and the Mount Morgan Gold Mining Company opened a mine in 1921.
 The key to the mining development was the railway line from Rannes to Baralaba (1917), and the infant township's first civic initiative was to request the opening of a school.
-A provisional tent school was opened in 1918, with the first permanent school building (today's administration block) erected a decade later.
+A provisional tent school was opened in 1918, with the first permanent school building (today's administration block) constructed a decade later.

 The Mount Morgan mine was transferred to the Dawson Valley Coal Co which together with the State coal mine brought certainty to the township.
-Anglican and Catholic churches opened in 1924 and a hospital was built in 1926 - development which, somewhat unusually, predated the town's hotel, which opened two years later.
+Anglican and Catholic churches opened in 1924 and a cottage hospital was built in 1926 – development which, somewhat unusually, predated the town's hotel, which opened two years later.
 In April of the same year, 1928, the town experienced major flooding, which caused the collapse and closure of the State coal mine.
 Farm settlement in the district was delayed by prickly pear infestation, but by the early 1930s eradication was under way.
 Blocks were taken up in the mid-1930s.
 Expired leaseholds were subdivided in the early postwar years, adding to the interest in the local agricultural and pastoral society formed in 1940.

-Baralaba has kept its hospital.
 There are golf and bowls clubs, a showground, the State school (P-10), Anglican, Catholic and Uniting churches and a hotel.
 Mine ruins and an historical village can be viewed and the weir has good fishing.

 On 28 December 2010 Baralaba was flooded and cut off when heavy rains caused the Dawson River to overflow.
 Mining of coal at Baralaba had restarted in 2005, and operations were not disrupted until February 2011 when water entered the main pit.
 By the time dewatering began, the water level of the Dawson River had fallen from a peak of 15.6 metres to 6 metres.
 The coal producer had ambitious plans to expand output during 2011-14, and planned to build a 1:1000 year flood levee.
 There was news of ‘30,000 pigs drowned’, but it was a misreport of ‘30 sows and pigs drowned’.
+A free-range piggery had been established in Baralaba in 2009.

 Baralaba's census populations have been: